 Are You Experiencing Double Vision?

-If you've been experiencing double vision, contact Dr. Dempsey, who will get to the root of the problem and provide you with a diagnosis.
+If you've been experiencing double vision, contact Dr. Paradis, who will get to the root of the problem and provide you with a diagnosis.
 Double vision may be due to crossed eyes (strabismus), or a corneal irregularity, such as keratoconus, or another medical condition.

 If you are diagnosed with any of these, you’ll likely need a pair of glasses with a prism correction that helps correct alignment issues.
 Special lenses prevent you from seeing double by combining two images into a single one.